maxbbraun/trump2cash/README.md

 ### 4. Run the benchmark

-See how the current implementation of the analysis and trading algorithms would have performed against historical data:
+The [benchmark report](benchmark.md) shows how the current implementation of the analysis and trading algorithms would have performed against historical data.
+You can run it again to benchmark any changes you may have made:

 ```shell
 $ ./benchmark.py > benchmark.md